IanFinlayson/exploring-cs/chapter10.md

 ```

 The return statement sends back the value of the `area` variable which
 was computed.
-When we call this function, we\'ll need to save the value
+When we call this function, we'll need to save the value
 it gives us into a variable.
-If we don\'t than the result it gives us
+If we don't than the result it gives us
 will be lost (just like we have to store the value that `input` gives us
 into a variable).
 The following bit of code calls the function above and
 then prints the result of it: